|Nutrition Facts (per serving)|

 Combine the flour, salt, baking powder, and sugar in the bowl of your stand mixer using the paddle attachment.
 It can also be mixed in a large bowl using a pastry blender.

 Add the butter to the dry ingredients.
 Stir until the mixture resembles coarse crumbs—larger chunks of butter may still be intact in the dough.
 This will give the dough it's beautiful texture.

 In a separate bowl, whisk together the egg, milk, and vanilla extract.
 Gradually add the wet mixture to the dry mixture while the mixer is turned on low.
 Mix gently until all of the wet mixture has been incorporated.
 The dough should be slightly tacky, but not sticky.

 Divide the mixture into 3 small balls.
 Gently roll the balls and flatten them into discs about 1/2-inch thick.
 Cut the discs into 8 sections (think pie shaped).
 Place each wedge on a parchment-lined baking sheet.

 Bake for 10 to 12 minutes or until just lightly browned at the edges.
 Transfer the scones to a cooling rack and allow them to cool completely.

 Meanwhile, make the glaze.
-Mix together the powdered sugar, melted butter, and mile.
+Mix together the confectioners' sugar, melted butter, and mile.
 Add the vanilla bean seeds and mix until combined.
 The glaze should be very thick, but still spreadable.

 Once the scones have completely cooled, spread a teaspoon of glaze over the top of each of them.
 Allow the glaze to harden before storing.
 They can also be kept frozen.